Nigeria, Equatorial Guinea seal pact to develop, monetise stranded natural gas – The Sun Nigeria

 From Uche Usim and Adewale Sanyaolu, Abuja

-A major push towards deepening cleaner energy utilisation was recorded on Tuesday as Nigeria and Equatorial Guinea signed a landmark Memorandum of Understanding to supply gas from Nigerian offshore fields to the neighbouring Equatorial Guinea gas processing facility at Punta Europa.
+IN a major push towards deepening cleaner energy utilisation, Nigeria and Equatorial Guinea on Tuesday signed a landmark Memorandum of Understanding to supply gas from Nigerian offshore fields to the neighbouring Equatorial Guinea gas processing facility at Punta Europa.

-The Minister of State, Petroleum Resources Mr Timipre Sylva, who signed the deal on behalf of the federal government explained that the MoU kicks off a strategic economic collaboration across the Gulf of Guinea wherein Nigeria’s abundant natural gas reserves complement Equatorial Guinea’s world-class gas processing and liquefaction infrastructure.
+The Minister of State, Petroleum Resources Mr Timipre Sylva, who signed the deal on behalf of the federal government explained that the MoU kicks off a strategic economic collaboration across the Gulf of Guinea wherein Nigeria’s abundant natural gas reserves compliments Equatorial Guinea’s world class gas processing and liquefaction infrastructure.

-He maintained that the recent passage of the Petroleum Industry Act coupled with “Nigeria’s Decade of Gas” initiative ultimately created an enabling environment that has triggered the conception of the project and facilitated major investment inflow from Equatorial Guinea into Nigeria.
+He maintained that the recent passage of the Petroleum Industry Act coupled with “Nigeria’s Decade of Gas” initiative ultimately created an enabling environment which has triggered conception of the project and facilitated major investment inflow from Equatorial Guinea into Nigeria.

 The project, he added, also signals the joint effort of the two countries in working towards a greener energy world.

-‘The execution of this MoU meets one of the imperatives of the “Decade of Gas” in Nigeria.
+He said: “the execution of this MoU meets one of the imperatives of the “Decade of Gas” in Nigeria.
 Whilst we are focused on the domestic gas agenda, we are keeping an eye on the global gas market as well.
 Nigeria has huge gas resources, a significant amount of which is offshore and will require unprecedented investment in infrastructure to bring them to market.
-This collaboration allows much of that stranded gas to access the global gas market within 18 to 24 months in what will be the fastest timeline to market for a Nigerian offshore gas asset,’ he said.
+This collaboration allows much of that stranded gas to access the global gas market within 18 to 24 months in what will be the fastest timeline to market for a Nigerian offshore gas asset.

 Also commenting on the deal, Gabriel Nguema Obiang Lima, Minister of Mines and Hydrocarbons of Equatorial Guinea, stated that the execution of the MoU was a great example of the South-South cooperation between neighbouring Nigeria and Equatorial Guinea.